 Meeting characters can be an exciting part of many people’s vacations, and luckily, you don’t need to have a park ticket in order to do it.

 One of the best ways to meet characters outside of the Disney World theme parks is by booking a character dining experience.
 Disney is in the process of slowly reintroducing character dining to the parks and hotels, so some of the restaurants that previously offered character dining are not currently offering it.
-Fortunately, character dining has returned to some restaurants!
+Fortunately, character dining has returned to most restaurants!

 Chef Mickey’s in the Contemporary Resort is probably one of the most iconic and recognizable dining experiences in Disney World.
-The Chef Mickey’s breakfast was once a buffet, but it is now served family-style and is $42 per adult and $27 per child.
+Chef Mickey’s breakfast was once a buffet, but it is now served family-style and is $42 per adult and $27 per child.

 The dinner is served in courses and is currently $55 per adult and $36 per child.
 Guests visiting Chef Mickey’s can hug and interact with characters, as well as have them sign autographs.
 Guests will also be given an autograph card as part of the experience.
 At Chef Mickey’s you will be able to meet Mickey, Minnie, Goofy, Donald, and Pluto!